philosophy-flow/stealth-startup-challenge/README.md

 **Day 1 Evening - The Pivot**: Hit a critical decision point.
 Found myself refactoring components for "perfect" architecture.
 After 2 hours of abstraction with zero new features, I recognized the trap.
 Made a hard pivot: ship features, not abstractions.

 **Day 1 Night**: Went full sprint on voice system.
-Integrated Twilio (never used it before), OpenAI TTS, and built the entire call flow.
-The code wasn't pretty, but patients were getting real phone calls by midnight.
+Integrated Twilio, OpenAI TTS, and built the entire call flow.
+The code wasn't pretty, but patients were capable of receiving real phone calls by midnight.

 **Day 2 Morning**: Recorded a demo, wrangled documentation, and deployed the application.